Fundaciongrupoal/copyrightly.io/docs/Telsius.md

 ./reload-config.sh nginx
 ```

-To check if the IP has been added to the whitelist, check the file
-`alastria-node/docker/general/alastria-access-point/nginx/conf.d`.
-This file is mapped to the access point container so you can also directly edit it and then trigger
-nginx reload using the `reload-config.sh`

-Finally, to check if the proxy is working properly, you can take a look at the nginx logs.
+To check if the proxy is working properly, you can take a look at the nginx logs.
 First, get a shell inside the the container:

 ```bash